-The Vlaamse Vereniging voor Entomologie is not responsible for, and expressly disclaims all liability for, damages of any kind arising out of use, reference to, or reliance on any information contained within the site.
-While the information contained within the site is periodically updated, no guarantee is given that the information provided in this Web site is correct, complete, and up-to-date.
+The *Vlaamse Vereniging voor Entomologie* is not responsible for and expressly disclaims all liability for, damages of any kind arising out of use, a reference to, or reliance on any information contained within the site.
+While the information contained within the site is periodically updated, no guarantee is given that the information provided on this website is correct, complete, and up-to-date.

 Links from the *Vlaamse Vereniging voor Entomologie* to third-party sites do not constitute an endorsement by the *Vlaamse Vereniging voor Entomologie* of the parties or their products and services.
 The appearance on the Web site of advertisements and product or service information does not constitute an endorsement by the *Vlaamse Vereniging voor Entomologie*, and the *Vlaamse Vereniging voor Entomologie* has not investigated the claims made by any advertiser.
 Product information is based solely on material received from suppliers.

 No part of this work may be used for commercial purposes without the written permission of the authors.

 Cite this website as:

 De Prins W. & Steeman C. 2003–2023. *Catalogue of the Lepidoptera of Belgium*.

 Online at https://projects.biodiversity.be/lepidoptera